May 9, 2026

 VPS scoring, keyword highlighting, and reply tracking still run locally in your browser.
 Nothing sensitive leaves your machine for those.

-AI reply drafting is different — it has to be.
+One-click reply drafting is different — it has to be.
 The tweet you're replying to and a slice of your voice training data go to our backend (and through Claude) for generation.
 Your voice training data sits in our database with row-level security.
 I don't sell it, share it, train external models on it, or use it for anything other than drafting your replies.
 The "Delete my voice data" button hard-deletes it forever.

 If you've been around for the previous pricing posts, you know I'll publish honest accounting of decisions.
 Same principle applied to data.